 One for fans of Old Hollywood and classic comedy, the Laurel and Hardy Museum is based in Ulverston, the hometown of Stan Laurel.
 Founded by an avid fan of the famous duo, the museum boasts a huge collection of memorabilia, all set - quite fittingly - in an old-style cinema complex.
 Learn all about the humble beginnings of Laurel and Hardy in the exhibition, before sitting down to a classic black and white movie in the cinema area.

 Whilst your visiting, be sure to check out the statue of Laurel and Hardy and get your picture taken!
-The statue stands outside of the Coronation Hall, where in 1947 Stan and Ollie appeared on the balcony.
-Find out more about Cumbria’s Hollywood links with our blog on filming locations in Cumbria and the Lake District.
+The statue stands outside of the Coronation Hall, where, in 1947 Stan and Ollie appeared on the balcony.

 Begin your historic hunt at one of our cottages around Penrith and the Eden Valley.